-4.2.5 Checking options for consistency
+4.2.4 Consistency checking of options used

 Agda checks that options used in imported modules are consistent with each other.

 An infective option is an option that if used in one module, must be used in all modules that depend on this module.
 The following options are infective: